-Since finishing my MA in 2008 I have facilitated a variety of workshops in photography and video.
-I love working with people of all ages and backgrounds, helping them to share stories and experiences.
+I've designed and led a variety of workshops in photography and video and I love working with people of all ages and backgrounds, helping them to generate work in a supportive and creative environment.
 Below are a selection of examples.
 For information about upcoming workshops click here

 A drop-in event for visitors to explore self-portraiture through drawing and photography.